-Investing in Japan: Headline Asia’s Latest Investments in 2021
+Investing in Japan: Headline's Latest Investments in Asia in 2021

-Since its founding, Headline Asia has invested in more than 100 startups and produced nine initial public offerings.
+Since its founding, Headline has invested in more than 100 startups in Asia and produced nine initial public offerings.
 Through our global network, we are able to provide market insights, support global business as well as discover startups who are making an impact.

 Recently, we invested in three Japanese startups who aim to solve major customer pain points, and we believe they are going to change our world.